vsjha18/nsetools/README.md

 - Users are responsible for ensuring their use complies with applicable laws, regulations, and the terms of service of the data provider.
 The author assumes **no liability for any misuse or consequences** arising from the use of this tool.
 - This software is provided **"as is"**, without any warranties, express or implied.
 The author is **not liable** for any errors, inaccuracies, disruptions, or losses resulting from its use.

 ## Installation

 ```bash
 pip install nsetools
 ```

+Currently prefer cloning the repo because, pip installable version is lagging the documentation and features.
+Update the PYTHONPATH to point to src directory.

 ## Usage